mailcow/mailcow-apiblueprint/README.md

 # mailcow-apiblueprint

-This project is deprecated and has been replaced by openapi docs can be found at your mailcow at /api or [https://demo.mailcow.email/api/](https://demo.mailcow.email/api/)
+> :warning: **This project is deprecated and has been replaced by openapi docs can be found at your mailcow at /api or [https://demo.mailcow.email/api/](https://demo.mailcow.email/api/)**

 [![Build Status](https://drone.mailcow.email/api/badges/mailcow/mailcow-apiblueprint/status.svg)](https://drone.mailcow.email/mailcow/mailcow-apiblueprint)